glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 wallets based on the reward splits.

-The farmRewards are the closest thing to the algorithmic internals of the program, except that they are all rolled up int oa single array rather than being separated by competition.
+The farmRewards are the closest thing to the algorithmic internals of the program, except that they are all rolled up into a single array rather than being separated by competition.
 The farmRewards can be built for a week by iterating over every competition, determining which competitions are active that week, and then iterating over every farm in the bucket for that week and